 How Did You Get Your Placement TIDECRUZ Ep.
 17

-Tidecruz, music producer from Kansas City, who worked with Viceland, Q-Games, and Adidas, tells us the story of how he made himself working with such famous artist.
+Tidecruz, music producer from Kansas City, who worked with Viceland, Q-Games, and Adidas, tells us the story on how he managed to work with them.

 What’s your name?
 Where are you from?